-Unless an exemption applies under s.
-86 of the Aboriginal Cultural Heritage Act 2003, a cultural heritage management plan (CHMP) must be prepared in accordance with the requirements of Part 7 of that Act.
+Unless an exemption applies under section 86 of the Aboriginal Cultural Heritage Act 2003, a Cultural Heritage Management Plan (CHMP) must be prepared in accordance with the requirements of Part 7 of that Act.
 The gazetted Cultural Heritage Management Plan Guidelines may assist in the development of the CHMP.
-The department's EIS coordinator must be made aware of the progress of the CHMP approval process and of any related issues that should be addressed in the EIS assessment report.
+EHP's EIS coordinator must be made aware of the progress of the CHMP approval process and of any related issues that should be addressed in the EIS assessment report.
+DATSIMA is responsible for the Aboriginal Cultural Heritage Act 2003.